dolfinus/setuptools-git-versioning/README.md

 ## Usage
 ### pyproject.toml
-Just add these lines into your `pyproject.toml`:
+Just add this line into your `pyproject.toml`:

 ```toml
 [tool.setuptools_git_versioning]
 ```

 ### setup.py
 Just add these lines into your `setup.py`: